 - Hydrogen Economy and Materials: safety and efficiency in the use of hydrogen in the up-to-date industry, in hydrogen energy technologies and the problems of transition to the hydrogen civilisation of the future. - The proceedings of the conference are to be published before it starts.
-The conference results are summarised and brought to the attention of the worldwide hydrogen movement, and to all scientific and cultural communities of the world.
+The conference results are summarised and brought to the attention of the worldwide hydrogen movement and all the scientific and cultural communities of the world.

-The subject matter of the HTM conferences
+4 The subject matter of the HTM conferences

-Plenary sessions

-- Advances in the vectorial movement 'hydrogen energy → hydrogen economy → hydrogen civilisation' - Safety and efficiency of materials for the up-to-date industry, hydrogen technologies and hydrogen energy systems.
+- 4.1 Plenary sessions - Advances in the vectorial movement of 'hydrogen energy → hydrogen economy → hydrogen civilisation' - Safety and efficiency of materials for the up-to-date industry, hydrogen technologies and hydrogen energy systems.

-Editorial 269
+Editorial

-Section sessions
+4.2 Section sessions

-- Theory and technology of hydrogen treatment of materials - Noble and rare metals in fuel cells and hydrogen energy technologies - Hydrogen degradation of materials; prevention of unpredicted hydrogen wrecks in gas, chemical, petrochemical, atomic industry and hydrogen energy technologies.
+- Theory and technology of hydrogen treatment of materials - Noble and rare metals in fuel cells and hydrogen energy technologies - Hydrogen degradation of materials; prevention of unpredicted hydrogen wrecks in the gas, chemical, petrochemical and atomic industries and hydrogen energy technologies.